nahidsaikat/nahidsaikat.com/content/posts/2020-08-31---invoke-aws-lambda-from-aws-step-functions-with-terraform.md

 <br>

 #### AWS Step Functions
 [AWS Step Functions](https://aws.amazon.com/step-functions/ "AWS Step Functions") is the orchestration of serverless microservice architecture.
-It devides a complex business workflow into smaller steps and implement them in AWS Lambda or other AWS services.
-The main building blocks of AWS Step Functions is the states.
-There are several types of state like [Task, Pass, Choice, Wait, Parallel, Map, Fail and Succeed](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-states.html "States").
+It divides a complex business workflow into smaller steps and implements them in AWS Lambda or other AWS services.
+The main building blocks of AWS Step Functions are the states.
+There are several types of state like [Task, Pass, Choice, Wait, Parallel, Map, Fail, and Succeed](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-states.html "States").
 The states are defined in [AWS States Language](https://states-language.net/ "AWS States Language") which is a JSON-based specification language.
-AWS Step Functions executes the states according to the order in which they are defined and retry them if any error or exception occurs.
+AWS Step Functions execute the states according to the order in which they are defined and retry them if any error or exception occurs.

 Now that we know what AWS Step Functions actually is, it's time to define a step function in terraform which will invoke the lambda that we have defined earlier.
 For that create a file `step_function.tf` inside the `terraform` folder and put the below code in that file.